stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * The map of enumeration values is linked to retain the order of the entries.

-* Enumeration values are represented here as a `long` value which might seem surprising since C/C++ enumerations are sized to a native `int` (or shorter).
+* Enumeration values are represented here as a `long` value, which might seem surprising since C/C++ enumerations are sized to a native `int` (or shorter).
 This reason for this will become clear shortly.

 Finally the parser delegates to a generator: